jacobclarke92/React-WebGL-Image-Editing-WIP-/README.md

 For a start node.js + npm is requied.

-You'll probably need to install webpack globally:
-(unless your bash profile contains `./node_modules/`)

-`npm install -g webpack webpack-dev-server`

-Also babel-cli if you plan on using the node.js renderer
+You'll probably need to install `babel-cli` globally if you plan on using the nodeJS server renderer

 `npm install -g babel-cli`

-Then navigate to project directory and install npm dependencies
+In addition to this the nodeJS renderer relies on `node-canvas` dependencies which can be installed by running

+`chmod +x ./preinstall.sh && ./preinstall.sh`

+Then do the standard

 `npm install`